Popular books our readers loved in 2017

 This Christmas, why not give a loved one a chance to enjoy your favourite books?
-We’ve crunched the numbers to bring you your most-clicked reads of the year…
+We’ve crunched the numbers to bring you the most-clicked reads of the year…

 Elena Favilli and Francesca Cavallo